Configure Azure Blockchain Service transaction nodes

 Select Save to add the role assignment.

-For more information on Azure AD access control, see Manage access to Azure resources using RBAC and the Azure portal
+For more information on Azure AD access control, see Add or remove Azure role assignments using the Azure portal

 For details on how to connect using Azure AD authentication, see connect to your node using AAD authentication.